Feincraft/PowerProgressive/README.md

 # Power Progressive
 Usually, you have two options on how to run Power Apps: You can open them in a browser or in the player.
 On mobile the situation is a bit better with the Wrap feature, allowing you to package your app and the player in a single native app for iOS or Android.
-On the desktop, we seemingly don't have that option.
+On the desktop, we seamingly don't have that option.
 But in fact, we do 😉

 Before we go into how, let's talk about Progressive Web Apps, also known as **PWAs**.